BarreiroCollege/USI-NTW-A1/README.md

 ### Project Structure

-NOTE: _All the project has been created following an object-oriented pattern to ease operations.
+_All the project has been created following an object-oriented pattern to ease operations.
 Some of these classes override basic Python operations (like `__bytes__` or `__setitem__`), so code can be written clearer._

 As required, **`server.py` file is the entry point**.
 It is actually the only executable file (the rest Python files are just modules, and will not run anything unless invoked from a different file).
 Thus, such file must be run as a Python script (and will not do anything if imported from a module).
 This file has the `Server` class, which actually keeps the server socket alive and parses the `Vhost` file (one object per virtual host).
 It will start listening for connections and, **for each connection, will process it in a new thread**.

 The `settings.py` file defines some constants for the server, like the default running port (`8080`), the encoding (`utf-8`) to keep all request uniform, the **server name (`Group AMD Server`)** and the virtual hosts file (`vhost.confs`).

 Task B websites are available in the respective folders (`arisvrazitoulis.ch`, `marina.ch`, `diegobarreiro.es`), as well as the virtual hosts file (`vhosts.conf`).

 The **`http` module** takes care of creating the response and request objects. **`HttpRequest` class will be constructed from a raw HTTP request**, containing all the data inside the respective attributes.
-And then **`HttpResponse` will contain all the data** for the output response, which can be **serialized into a raw HTTP response** (in this case, some subclasses have been defined for the error codes to ease its usage). `enums.py` file contains several available constants, like **`HttpMethod`**, **`HttpResponseCode`** and **`HttpVersion`** (which are used in the request and response objects).
+And then **`HttpResponse` will contain all the data** for the output response, which can be **serialized into a raw HTTP response** (in this case, some subclasses have been defined for the error codes to ease its usage which extend `Exception`, allowing to be raised and later caught by the `Server` to be sent as "valid" responses). `enums.py` file contains several available constants, like **`HttpMethod`**, **`HttpResponseCode`** and **`HttpVersion`** (which are used in the request and response objects).
 And it has been defined a **`HttpHeader` class as a key-value standarized header**.

 And finally, the **`utils` module** takes care of other minor tasks. **`entity.py`** file will generate the raw HTTP response from both request and response (from an OOP perspective, response could receive the request, but it would